geffzhang/awesome-semantickernel/README.md

 - **Python** - [(Video)](https://youtu.be/_4HZCdd3OxI) | [(Repo) Semantic Kernel Python Flask (and plugin) Starter](https://github.com/microsoft/semantic-kernel-starters/tree/main/sk-python-flask)

 ## Open Source Projects
+- [Copilot Chat Sample Application](https://github.com/microsoft/chat-copilot):This is an enriched intelligence app, with multiple dynamic components including command messages, user intent, and memories
+- [Index and query any data using LLM and natural language](https://github.com/microsoft/semantic-memory):Semantic Memory is an open-source library and service specializing in the efficient indexing of datasets through custom continuous data pipelines
 - [Conversational Speaker](https://github.com/microsoft/conversational-speaker): uses a Raspberry Pi (or desktop) to enable spoken conversation with OpenAI large language models.
 This implementation listens to speech, processes the conversation through the OpenAI service, and responds back.
 - [SolidWorks-Copilot](https://github.com/weianweigan/SolidWorks-Copilot) : Your SolidWorks Copoilt based on LLM(ChatGPT) and semantical kernel
 - [Email-Copilot](https://github.com/jogendrasinghgurjar/email-copilot): Email-copilot for Outlook aims to revolutionize email management by leveraging natural language processing to streamline drafting, responding, and organizing emails